-ARTICLE III - President.
+ARTICLE IV - President.
 The President shall preside at business meetings of the Chapter.
 The President shall chair scheduled meetings of the Executive Board and report Executive Board activities to the membership at scheduled Chapter business meetings.
 The President shall appoint members to all standing and ad hoc committees.
 Committee members shall serve until qualified successors have been appointed.
 The President shall be an ex-officio member of all committees.
 The President shall also report to the national office on student awards, funding support, educational and special projects, annual reports, and other appropriate activities.

-ARTICLE IV - President-Elect.
+ARTICLE V - President-Elect.
 In the absence of the President, the President-Elect shall assume the duties of the President.
 The President-Elect organizes, announces and collects nominations for the Chapter’s service awards.
 Other duties may be assigned by the President as needed.

-ARTICLE V – Past-President.
+ARTICLE VI – Past-President.
 The Past-President shall serve as chair of the nominating committee and as a member of the finance committee.
 The Past-President shall also serve as an advisor to the President and the President-Elect.
 The Past-President shall serve on the finance committee and shall assist the finance committee in submitting a proposed budget for the next fiscal year to the Executive Board for approval.

-ARTICLE VI – Information Manager.
-The Information Manager shall be responsible for all papers, correspondence, minutes and electronic files.
-The Information Manager will also oversee the online membership database, the annual meeting registration system, the Chapter website and social media, as well as the maintenance of all electronic documentation.

 ARTICLE VII - Treasurer.
 The Treasurer shall be responsible for all funds and transactions involving dues, fees, or assessments, and shall keep proper books, records, and accounts.
 The fiscal year of the Chapter shall be January 1 through December 31.
-Quarterly reports will be provided to the finance committee and Executive Board.
+Semi-annual reports will be provided to the finance committee and Executive Board.
 The Treasurer shall serve on the finance committee and shall submit an annual financial report to the national office.

 ARTICLE VIII - Regional Chapters Committee Representative.
 The Regional Chapters Committee Representative, who must be a member of the American College of Sports Medicine, shall serve as a liaison between the Chapter and the national office through the Regional Chapters Committee.
 The Regional Chapters Committee Representative shall relate all pertinent information from the Regional Chapters Committee directly to the President and Executive Board of the Chapter.
 The Regional Chapters Committee Representative shall serve on the finance committee.